Positive train control: Implementation

-To implement the law, the FRA published final regulations for PTC systems on 15 January 2010.
-The agency proposed amendments to its rules on 11 December 2012.
+To implement the law, the FRA published initial regulations for PTC systems on January 15, 2010.
+The agency published amended regulations on August 22, 2014.

-In December 2010, the U.S. Government Accountability Office (GAO) reported that Amtrak and the major Class I railroads have taken steps to install PTC systems under the law, but commuter rail operators were not on track for the 2015 deadline.
+In December 2010, the Government Accountability Office (GAO) reported that Amtrak and the major Class I railroads had taken steps to install PTC systems under the law, but commuter rail operators were not on track for the 2015 deadline.
 As of June 2015, only seven commuter systems (29 percent of those represented by APTA) were expecting to make the deadline.
 Several factors have delayed implementation, including the need to obtain funding (which was not provided by Congress); the time it has taken to design, test, make interoperable, and manufacture the technology; and the need to obtain radio spectrum along the entire rail network, which involves FCC permission and in some cases negotiating with an existing owner for purchase or lease.

 The Metrolink commuter rail system in Southern California is planning to be the first US passenger carrier to install the technology on its entire system.
 After some delays, demonstration PTC in revenue service began in February 2014; the system is expected to be completed in late summer 2015.

 In the Chicago metropolitan area, the Metra system expected it will not be fully compliant with the PTC mandate until 2019.

-In October 2015 Congress passed a bill extending the compliance deadline by three years, to 31 December 2018.
-President Barack Obama signed the bill on 29 October 2015.
+In October 2015, Congress has passed a bill extending the compliance deadline by three years, to December 31, 2018.
+President Barack Obama signed the bill on October 29, 2015.
 Only four railroads met the December 2018 deadline; the other 37 got extensions to December 2020, which was allowed under the law for railroads that demonstrated implementation progress.
-On 29 December 2020, it was reported that the safeguards had been installed on all required railroads, two days ahead of the deadline.
+On December 29, 2020, it was reported that the safeguards had been installed on all required railroads, two days ahead of the deadline.